jashkenas/coffeescript/TAME.md

 in 100ms, control continues past the `await` block, onto the log line, and back to the next iteration of the loop.
-The code looks and feels like threaded code, but is still in the asynchronous idiom (if you look at the rewritten code output by the *tamejs* compiler).
+The code looks and feels like threaded code, but is still in the asynchronous idiom (if you look at the rewritten code output by the *coffee* compiler).

 This next example does the same, while showcasing power of the `await..` language addition.
 In the example below, the two timers